pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0118.md

 ```

 …is considered programmer error.
 This is an invalid reducer because the `body` property will never
 be called.
-The [`@Reducer`][reducer-macro-docs] macro can diagnose the problem, provide you with a
+The [`@Reducer`][reducer-macro-docs] macro can diagnose the problem, and provide you with
-helpful warning, and even help fix it for you:
+a helpful error message:

 ```swift
 @Reducer